Stephen “Snoopeh” Ellis is a former League of Legends pro esports player that has retired from competitive gaming. He’s 23 years old.

 But Snoopeh isn’t so positive it will happen soon: “The people in power don’t want that to happen.
 We will get one eventually, and you can see in other sports the history of when they didn’t have a governing body and how things improved when they did.”

-Today, Snoopeh is working in business development for US-based eSports betting platform Unikrn, which allows fans in the UK and across Europe to bet on eSports matches.
-It's partnered with a global wagering firm called Tabcorp and is focused on real match betting, as opposed to some fantasy betting platforms out there like Vulcun.
+Today, Snoopeh is working in business development for US-based esports betting platform Unikrn, which allows fans in the UK and across Europe to bet on esports matches.
+It’s partnered with a global wagering firm called Tabcorp and is focused on real match betting, as opposed to some fantasy betting platforms out there like Vulcun.
+Many people are also starting to play online casinos, if you are new to online casinos then here progressive slots explained.
+Like esports itself, the betting side of the game is growing fast.
+Even William Hill has entered the esports fray.

 Snoopeh hopes to represent pro players himself.
 He represents some LCS players and some amateur League of Legends players.
 It’s part of his consultancy work which he has on the side.